-The Surface Laptop 2 chassis has enough empty space, that there’s no excuse for it to be so light on ports.
+The Surface Laptop 2 chassis has enough empty space so there’s no excuse for it to be so light on ports.
 Plus, the ports that are there aren’t up to 2019 standards.
 By comparison, the 13-inch MacBook Pro has four Thunderbolt 3 ports, and the Dell XPS 13 2018 has two – on top of a microSD card reader and a third USB-C 3.1 port.
 The kicker?
 Both of these laptops are smaller than the Surface Laptop 2.